lloda/prop-618/README.md

 * Same units as in ITU's reports (latitude/longitude is in °, probabilities are in %, frequencies are in GHz, and so on).
 * Similar variable names as in ITU's reports.
 As an exception, I use `el` instead of `θ` or `th` where this means elevation.

-## Outlook
+## Outlook & bugs

-The library is about 30% complete.
+The library is maybe halfway complete.
 Look at the [TODO](TODO) file or the tests in [src/test0.f95](src/test0.f95) to see what's implemented.

-This is the first time I write anything in Fortran.
-I'm using gfortran 8.2 and 8.3.
-There is a header for C and bindings for Python, which are automatically generated.
-There is also a Guile sandbox at [sandbox/prop.scm](sandbox/prop.scm).
+The functions do work and pass ITU's validation table (linked below) but I'm not settled on function names and error handling, so the interface could change in the future.

-Calling the library with out-of-range parameters will abort, which is inconvenient if you're using it from Python or Guile.
+* Calling the library with out-of-range parameters will abort, which is inconvenient if you're using it from Python or Guile.
 Eventually we'll have some other mechanism to signal errors.
+* Tests depend on `.` (or the CMake build directory) being in the dynamic library path.

+This is the first time I write anything in Fortran; I'm using gfortran 8.2 and 8.3.

 ## Random links